mikey-t/swig/readme.md

 export const build = series(buildPrep, parallel(buildClient, buildServer), postBuild)
 ```

-Then we an run this with `swig build`.
+Then we can run this with `swig build`.
 See below for various ways to execute `swig`.

 ### Swig Installation: Global vs Package Local